jenetics/jpx/README.md

 # JPX - Java GPX library

 This is a Java library for creating, reading and writing GPS data in [GPX](http://www.topografix.com/GPX) format.
-It implements version [1.1](http://www.topografix.com/GPX/1/1/) of the GPX format. (*First version will be released soon.*)

-Javadoc of the library can be [here](https://jenetics.github.io/jpx/javadoc/jpx/0.1/index.html).
+It implements version [1.1](http://www.topografix.com/GPX/1/1/) of the GPX format.
+Javadoc of the library can be [here](https://jenetics.github.io/jpx/javadoc/jpx/index.html).

 ## Requirements